 What follows is my provisional translation (in other words, not official or authorized; see here for more) of a passage from the Báb’s Persian Bayán, unit 6, chapter 4; refer to INBA 62:195–96.
 I am grateful to Joshua Hall for his suggested improvements to this translation.

-… Consider thou, in like manner, the advent of Him Whom God shall make manifest.
-All that which now existeth in the world of creation, and whatsoever shall hereafter exist, cometh into being by His leave.
-Whether He be in His home before the hour of Revelation hath struck, His station inscrutable to all; whether His body hath yet to be fully developed; indeed, though He cry out for milk in the cradle ere the onset of outward limitations—He is nevertheless, at that very moment, the same Being Who hath ever been the Helper of all mankind.
-All that which hath been are but evidences of Him in former times, and all that shall be are indications of Him in the future.
+Consider thou, in like manner, the advent of Him Whom God shall make manifest.
+It is through Him that whatever now subsisteth in the contingent world, or shall later become originated, hath come into existence.
+Whether He be in His home before His manifestation, inscrutable to all—indeed, though He cry out for milk in the cradle ere the onset of outward limitations—He is nevertheless, at that very moment, the same Being Who hath ever been the Helper of all mankind.
+That which hath been hath proceeded from His former Manifestations, and that which will be shall proceed from His latter Appearances.

-A typescript of the Persian text of this passage appears below.
+A typescript of the original Persian text of this passage appears below.